 Mental health and suicide affect all members of a community from family and friends to local schools.
 In Washington, one person dies by suicide every eight hours.
 It is the second leading cause of death for ages 10-34.
 Idaho ranks sixth in the nation in suicides per 100,000 people, well above the national average.

-“We want to give listeners, and the greater community, an opportunity to have questions answered by experts they wouldn’t usually have access to,” Jackson said.
+Steve Jackson hosted and moderated the discussion.
+“We want to give listeners, and the greater community, an opportunity to have questions answered by experts they wouldn’t usually have access to,” he said.